WQLB

 WQLB (103.3 FM Tawas City, Michigan) and WKJZ (94.9 FM Hillman, Michigan, serving the Alpena market) are a pair of radio stations known as "HITS FM".
 The station plays classic hits from the 1970s through the 1990s.
 It had broadcast a classic rock format ("B-Rock," partially satellite-fed from Jones Radio Networks) until May 2007, when it switched to its current classic hits format.
 Prior to "B-Rock," WKJZ 94.9 had been a simulcast of country sister station 104.7 WKJC.

-Deb Michaels is the Hits FM weekday morning show host; the station is mainly locally automated outside of her show.
+Deb Michaels is the Hits FM weekday morning show host; Ron Pritchard is the midday host Monday-Friday from 10am-2pm, and Greg Morgan drives you home in the Afternoon Drive Monday-Friday 2pm-6pm.